AdminTurnedDevOps/PearsonCourses/kubernetes_resource_and_cost_optimization/Section6/lab/readme.md

 Go to your Cast.ai dashboard and you'll now see your cluster.

 ## Implement resource optimization with Sosivio

 **Ensure that you have at least a two node cluster**

 1. Go to the following page to download Sosivio https://www.sosiv.io/app/download

+The installation will be based on your OS.
+The direction below showcase a Mac installer, but you'll also see options for a Windows installer.

 2. Untar